annslittleflower/rasque-ag-test/README.md

 ## some notes

 +  `vite` is used, because `create-react-app` is deprecated
++ code is horrible sometimes due to lack of time, but works
++ consider this repo as experiment trying to combine react-hook-form + ag-grid, not a production code
++ summary table looks bad, i think its because group features dont work in free ag-grid version

 ## todo list

++ input errors out of sync
++ testing
 + at least minimal loading error handling missing
 + i18n missing
 + `noUncheckedSideEffectImports` is for some reason unknown compiler option